 The "adult" Correfoc takes place after the "junior" Correfoc.
 The main difference with the adult event is that the crowds are actually sprayed with flames from the sparklers.
 If you are of a nervous disposition then maybe you should consider standing well back from the Correfoc itself.

 Location: Plaça de Sant Jaume

-The Giants parade is a very popular event for the whole family.
-Huge giants with effigies of kings, queens and nobles march through the streets of Barcelona.
+The Giants parade is a popular event for the whole family.
+Huge giants with effigies of kings, queens and nobles march through the streets.
 These huge figures tower above the crowds and spin around and around so the crowds can see them in all their glory.
 The Parade is often accompanied by small percussion groups that beat out a rhythm on drums as the Giants go by.

-In Placa St Jaume there is the famous projection show during the evenings where images are projected either onto the side of one of the buildings in the square.
-The show has repeated viewings each evening and is free for anyone to attend.
+In Plaça St Jaume there is the famous projection show during the evenings where images are projected either onto the side of one of the buildings in the square.
+The show has a repeated viewing each evening and is free for anyone to attend.

-The Barcelona La Mercè festival will have something for everyone, music, street performances, drama in thousands of venues across the city.
+La Mercè will have something for everyone, music, street performances, drama in thousands of venues across the city.
 Join in the fun with Barcelona's biggest party of the year.